adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 The easiest possible fix to this problem is to copy file into the Docker container and run it.

-1. Run docker container in detached mode (`-d` option), which means that it will run until stopped, by executing: `docker run -d --name=tensorflow tensorflow/tensorflow`
+1. Run docker container in detached mode (option `-d`), which means that it will run until stopped, by executing: `docker run -d --name=tensorflow tensorflow/tensorflow`
 2. Copy script: `docker cp ./test_installation.py tensorflow:/test.py`
 3. Run it: `docker exec tensorflow python /test.py`

 ##### Mount whole directory into Docker container

-Running scripts means that we have to mount directory with the script inside the Docker container.
+Sometimes instead of copying file(s) it's much easier to mount directory with the script inside the Docker container.
 For convinience we can also make this directory working directory.
 We can do that by adding two options:

 - `-v` - mounts specified directory to given path inside docker container
 - `-w` - setting specified directory as a working directory